Cinnamon Streusel Muffin Recipe

 Difficulty: Easy

-A spread of Apple Butter a day keeps the doctor away...that's how the saying goes right?
-Happy Fall friends!
-These delicious Cinnamon Streusel Muffins, laced with sweet cinnamony apple butter, will chase away any rainy day gloominess and put a smile on your family's face.
+Do you have a case of the Winter Blues?
+A spread of Apple Butter a day keeps the doctor away; that's how the saying goes, right?
+Happy National Muffin Day!
+These delicious Cinnamon Streusel Muffins, laced with sweet cinnamony apple butter, will chase away any cold weather gloominess and put a smile on your family's face.

-What is the perfect cure for those rainy day blues you ask?
+What is the perfect cure for those winter day blues, you ask?
 "Bake the world a better place!"
 (Sorry, I couldn't help myself).
 And better yet, bake with your children!
-We love baking together as a family and these muffins, tinged with Cherchies® Apple Butter Spread and cinnamon, and drizzled with a lemony glaze are “just what the doctor ordered”. ;)
+We love baking together as a family, and these muffins, tinged with Cherchies® Apple Butter Spread and cinnamon and drizzled with a lemony glaze, are "just what the doctor ordered." ;)

-So fire up the fireplace, turn on your oven (maybe light a Fall-scented candle), grab the family, and get ready to create an amazing, Fall-scented dish everyone will love!
+So fire up the fireplace, turn on your oven (maybe light a Winter-scented candle), grab the family, and get ready to create a striking, Winter-scented dish everyone will love!

-* Note- I usually, make this as a coffee cake in a 9X13 pan, but this time decided to make muffins.
-I used jumbo muffin tins from Wilton but this recipe will easily work in regular muffin tins as well (you may need to lower the cooking time to 30 minutes).
+* Note- I usually make this as a coffee cake in a 9X13 pan, but I made muffins this time.
+I used jumbo muffin tins from Wilton, but this recipe will also work in regular muffin tins (you may need to lower the cooking time to 30 minutes).

 Muffin Ingredients